okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 #### Artifacts

-The appliction creates a set of artifacts that are stored in the user and project directories:
+The application creates a set of artifacts that are stored in the user and project directories:

 - `$HOME/.opendataeditor` - this directory contains system files i.e. Python virtual environment, examplar projects, logs, and user configuration
 - `$PROJECT/.opendataeditor` - this directory contains project specific configration and artifacts.
 In also includes `.gitignore` file to exclude subset of artifacts from the version control system